andersfnelson/lyricsbar-nodejs/README.md

 ### App Setup Instructions:

-Login to the server.
-Verify you are in your home directory: cd ~

-then...
+clone this repository in app server

-cd lyricsbar
+cd lyricsbar-nodejs

-npm init

 sudo npm i express body-parser mysql dotenv ejs  --save

 sudo npm i -g nodemon

-clone this repository

 create a .env file in project root - add below to file and update with your db server info (copy from edit mode in github)